Course

 Ask yourself...

-1. Have you cared for a patient with a surgical site infection?
+1. Have you ever cared for a patient with a surgical site infection?

 Epidemiology

 SSIs are defined as an infection that happens in a part of the body where the surgery takes place.
-The infection must occur at or near the incision within thirty days of the initial procedure or ninety days if there is any prosthetic material implanted during the procedure (7, 19).
-SSIs can be caused by either endogenous (microorganisms present on the patient’s skin when the surgical incision is made) or exogenous microorganisms (those from an outside environment) (11).
-The most common causing microorganisms of SSI are gram-positive organisms, like Staphylococcus aureus (11).
-Gram negative organisms like Escherichia coli are more common causative agents in gastrointestinal tract surgeries.
-Exogenous sources of microorganisms include things like operating room surfaces, contaminated surgical instruments, personnel, and the air (11).
+The infection must occur at or near the incision within thirty days of the initial procedure or ninety days if there is any prosthetic material implanted during the procedure (3, 6).
+SSIs can be caused by either endogenous (microorganisms present on the patient’s skin when the surgical incision is made) or exogenous microorganisms (those from an outside environment).
+Most microorganisms that cause surgical site infections are gram-positive bacteria (such as coagulase-negative staphylococci and Staphylococcus aureus) and gram-negative counterparts (such as Escherichia coli and Pseudomonas aeruginosa) (4).
+Exogenous sources of microorganisms include things like operating room surfaces, contaminated surgical instruments, personnel, and the air.

-SSIs have decreased over the last several years due to a number of evidence-based interventions that health care systems implement for prevention (8).
-Hospitals that have implemented evidence-based prevention programs have observed a 27% reduction in SSIs (13).
-Further, SSIs are costly, with each surgical site infection estimated to cost from $11,000 to $25,000 for each patient.
-That is a projected cost to the United States of $3.2 to $10 billion each year (11).
+SSIs have decreased over the last several years due to a number of evidence-based interventions implemented by health care systems for prevention.
+Hospitals that have implemented evidence-based prevention programs have observed a 27% reduction in SSIs (1).

 Quiz Questions